dirigiblelabs/curriculum-2017/KalinaGeorgieva/DataStructures.md

 **5.**	Type the **SELECT * FROM...** command in the **SQL Console** window.
 No result will show up because the database is empty.
 Another data structure has to be added.

 **6. Create DSV template**.
-1. Right-click on the project and create new data structure, folowing the path **New->Data Structure**.
+1. Right-click on the project and create new data structure, folowing the path **New -> Data Structure**.
 2. Select the **Delimiter Separated Values Sample Data** and choose **Next**.
 3. Find your table and add it to your project by choosing **Add**.